httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

-        Note: Top-level navigations can create a cookie with any `SameSite` value, even if the new cookie wouldn't have been delivered along with the request had it existed.
+        Note: Top-level navigations can create a cookie with any `SameSite` value, even if the new cookie wouldn't have been delivered along with the request had it already existed prior to the navigation.

     4. Abort these steps and ignore the newly created cookie entirely.